lbrenman/Amplify-Fusion-Offline-Transaction-Audit-and-Payload-Viewer/README.md

 # Amplify Fusion Offline Transaction Audit and Payload Viewer

 A web app to view Amplify Fusion [transaction data](https://github.com/lbrenman/amplify-fusion-transactions) retrieved from a fusion dataplane efs.
 Useful for support teams aiding in debugging integrations.
+Note that the transaction data most likely contains highly sensitive information so treat with care.

 The web app can be accessed [here](https://lbrenman.github.io/Amplify-Fusion-Offline-Transaction-Audit-and-Payload-Viewer/).